hgc123123/matlab/README.md

 # matlab

-test matlab parallel computing examples
+You can learn matlab parallel computing basics from these simple examples.